Materials

 Soft PVC

-Soft PVC (polyvinyl chloride) is a very traditional material that originated in the 1930s.
+Soft PVC (polyvinyl chloride) is a very traditional material that dates back to the 1930s.
 Soft PVC has exceptional properties and a perfect price/performance ratio.

 Read more